 Having a schedule

-Benchmarking can be a costly procedure if you allow it to go out of proportion.
-Creating a schedule for every step of the benchmarking process will help everyone involved stay on the same page and focused on the goals.
+Benchmarking can be costly if it is allowed to escalate out of proportion.
+Creating a schedule for every step will help everyone involved stay on the same page and focus on the goals.

 Sticking to the timetable will limit the scope of your research, forcing you to track only the most relevant metrics.
 It will also allow you to extract actionable insights faster.
 The sooner you can use your knowledge and iterate on it, the more benefits will accumulate.